RosemaryLy/HalloweenCountdownTimer/README.md

 # Simple Countdown Timer for Halloween

-A simple React countdown timer for spooky season :jack_o_lantern: :ghost:
+A simple React countdown timer for spooky season using hooks! :jack_o_lantern: :ghost: